salahabdelkhabir/Recommended-Data-Analysis-Roadmap/README.md

 **Goal:** Build a strong foundation in probability, statistics, and problem-solving.

 #### 1️⃣ Probability & Statistics
-- Complete "Probability & Statistics MOOC" (6 weeks)
+- Complete "Probability and Statistics: To p or not to p?" on Coursera (6 weeks)
 - Optional deeper dive: *Introduction to Probability* textbook
 - Practice with Khan Academy statistics exercises